benjamincrozat/content/posts/publish-config-files-laravel.md

 php artisan config:publish --all
 ```

 Why is this necessary now?
 Because starting from [Laravel 11](https://laravel.com/docs/11.x/releases), new projects get to experience a slimmer skeleton.
-Parts of the efforts to make it happen was:
+Part of the efforts to make it happen was:
 - Cleaning up the configuration files (some values were actually [removed](https://github.com/laravel/laravel/commit/f437205a5e11e6fd5ea64e4adc30ab155131c79f)).
 - Updating the _.env.example_ file with more environment variables to make the framework more configurable in one place.
 - Reducing the amount of published files, which can be overwhelming for new developers.
 For instance, the _cors.php_, _hashing.php_, and _view.php_ files are missing.